Lydia-Tan/react-practice/README.md

 >1/14/2021
 Working with modifying and changing object states.
 I created a faux cookie clicker for practice and I have also seemingly fixed yesterday's issue with my commits now properly showing up as they should.
 Made some progress with the to-do page as well.
 Also learned to add gifs to README's -- the possibilities now haha

+>1/23/2021
+Learned how to edit component states and implement separate methods and functions.
+Progress nearly on pause because of classes starting again!